LearnFL/proj-python-chat-gpt-interface/README.md

 print(res)
 ```

-## Fixes
+## Fixes and improvements
-####  1/11/24 Fixed a bug related to counting tokens tokes.
+####  1/11/2024 Fixed a bug related to counting tokens tokes.
 Now uses regular expressions and new multiplier for convirsion.
-#### 1/11/24 Updated generate_batches method.
+#### 1/11/2024 Updated generate_batches method.
 Now runs batches, joins result and runs again to provide a single summary.
-#### 1/11/24 Added task variable to generate_batches.
+#### 1/11/2024 Added task variable to generate_batches.
 Variable `task` holds instruction for the Chat Gpt on what you want from it.
 It will be pre-appended to each batch of text so the model could extract or do what you need done.
+#### 1/12/2024 Improved prompt in generate_batches method.
+The prompt should help with analysing and summarizing long inputs.